 The table on the right displays the fixture results from our latest bookmaker margins and markets survey.

-Pinnacle came out on top of the general survey with the lowest margins of 2.9%, with Marathonbet close behind at 3.0%.
-Betfair, Unibet and bet365 had the lowest margins of the Australian-licensed services at 5.0%.
+Pinnacle came out on top of the general survey with the lowest margins of 2.9%.
+Unibet and bet365 had the lowest margins of the Australian-licensed services at 5.0%.
 The average margin when combining the best available odds was 0.7%, which highlights the value of shopping around for the best odds.

-Marathonbet topped the results for offering the best odds for particular selections. bet365 also performed well, finishing second, well ahead of the rest of the pack.
+bet365 topped the results for offering the best odds for particular selections.
 Sportsbet performed well too, despite finishing far further down in the margins survey.
 This highlights the fact that operating with higher margins doesn’t preclude a bookmaker from offering the best odds for particular selections.

 Bookmakers that are suitable for Australians

-Below is a short list of the best betting agencies that support Australian dollar accounts.
+Below is a list of the best Australian-licensed betting agencies.

 Notes and explanations of terms